 According to a survey conducted by the ASPCA, almost 23 million American households have welcomed new pets into their family since the breakout of the COVID-19 pandemic.
 Which clearly shows the people’s love and appreciation for these furry friends.
-The major reason behind this increasing trend is that pets positively impact our lives.
+The primary reason behind this increasing trend is that pets positively impact our lives.
 Different studies and research have clearly shown that pets, particularly dogs, are the animals' best friends.
 In addition, they play a crucial role in reducing the stress level of their owners.

-After a detailed discussion with the veterinary experts, we will discuss the must-know details of the Lateral Ear Canal Resection.
+After a detailed discussion with the veterinary experts, we will discuss the must-know details of Lateral Ear Canal Resection.
 This surgical procedure is also performed to treat the abnormal growth of the tumors in the dogs’ ear canals.

 Common Ear Diseases

 But sometimes, pet owners don’t want their pets to undergo an aggressive procedure due to the several fears in their minds.
-They must understand that cancerous tumors in the dogs’ ear canals cannot be treated without surgeries like lateral ear canal resection, toral ear canal ablation, etc. Before moving forward, let’s discuss the situations in which surgery becomes the only option.
+They must understand that cancerous tumors in the dogs’ ear canals cannot be treated without surgeries like lateral ear canal resection, total ear canal ablation, etc. Before moving forward, let’s discuss the situations in which surgery becomes the only option.